Balanced and Aeppli Parameters for the Heterotic Moduli

+This equips the heterotic moduli with local coordinates $([\mathfrak{b}],[\alpha_1])$ in a small $\epsilon$-neighborhood of a K\"ahler solution. \end{theorem}

 There is another cohomology class associated to a solution to the system \eqref{system-of-eqn}.
-This alternate analog to the K\"ahler class was introduced in \cite{MGF22} and is an element of $H^{1,1}_A(X,\mathbb{R})$ in Aeppli cohomology.
+This alternate analog to the K\"ahler class was introduced in \cite{MGF22} and is an element of $H^{1,1}_{\rm A}(X,\mathbb{R})$ in Aeppli cohomology.
 There is a slight technical complication where to state the results in this setup, we introduce an additional variable $\theta$ into the system.
-In this setup, we let $\theta$ be a Hermitian-Yang-Mills connection on the smooth tangent bundle $T^{1,0}X$, unitary with respect to $g_{\rm CY}$, and use it to compute ${\rm Tr} \, R_\theta \wedge R_\theta$.
+In this setup, we let $\theta$ be a Hermitian-Yang-Mills connection on the smooth tangent bundle $T^{1,0}X$ and use it to compute ${\rm Tr} \, R_\theta \wedge R_\theta$.
+By work of Huybrechts \cite{Huybrechts}, complete intersection Calabi-Yau threefolds have the property that $T^{1,0}X$ has unobstructed deformations, hence our assumption (BG4) applies.
 This alternate setup is commonly used in the literature; see e.g. \cite{AG2012,OS2014,G2016,MGF23}.
 The Aeppli class of a solution is then denoted

 and we recall the definition in Section \ref{Aeppli-defn}.

 We can now compare Theorem \ref{thm-bc} with the deformation theory of Aeppli classes developed in \cite{MGF22}.
 In this alternate setup, there is an injective map